cnidehen/Crowdfunding-ETL/README.md

 # Project 2

-David and I worked on this mini project together as a group.
+- David and I worked on this mini project together as a group

 Instructions The instructions for this mini project are divided into the following subsections: